A trip to Adelaide uncovers hidden, delicious delights, writes Alexia Santamaria

 The scales and my clothes probably disagree, but I felt I only scratched the surface of all the great food and wine in this charming, easy-to-navigate city - and the surrounding region.
 Book Tasting Australia 2020 into your travel diary - but maybe eat salad for a week before you go.

-has four non stop flights a week from Auckland to Adelaide.
+Air New Zealand has four non stop flights a week from Auckland to Adelaide.

 Tasting Australia: 27 March – 5 April 2020